BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_1_Creating_a_Partially_Signed_Bitcoin_Transaction.md

   "next": "extractor"
 }
 ```
-Now would you realy want to use `walletcreatefundedpsbt` if you were creating a Bitcoin-CLI program?
+Now would you realy want to use `walletcreatefundedpsbt` if you were creating a `bitcoin-cli` program?
 Probably not.
 But it's the same analysis as whether to use `fundrawtransaction`.
 Do you let Bitcoin Core do the analysis and calculation and decisions, or do you take that on yourself?

 ## Send a PSBT
 #### PSBT Role: Extractor

 To finalize the PSBT, you use `finalizepsbt`, which will turn your PSBT back into hex.
-(It'll also take on the Finalizer role, if that didn't happen already.
+(It'll also take on the Finalizer role, if that didn't happen already.)
 ```
 $ bitcoin-cli finalizepsbt $psbt_f
 {